johnstevenson/json-works/README.md

 <a name="License"></a>
 ## License

-Json-Rpc is licensed under the MIT License - see the `LICENSE` file for details
+Json-Works is licensed under the MIT License - see the `LICENSE` file for details

   [composer]: http://getcomposer.org
   [download]: https://github.com/johnstevenson/json-works/archive/master.zip